 **There are sometimes valid reasons why you cannot leave a review for a particular book, and that is understandable, however please still let us know by posting a brief reason for not reviewing in our form so we know you are still participating.
 Note, however, that HG reserves the right to remove users from the program that we feel (in our sole judgement) are giving reasons for not reviewing too often, as it is a sign that they do not have time to participate in the program and we would rather give the spot to someone else in fairness to everyone involved.

 The Hidden Gems ARC program is opt-in, as we don’t want to bother our entire subscriber base with the many emails and reminders that get sent out.
 As well, we only send out ARC offers of each particular book genre to those that have indicated an interest in those genres.
-To change any of these preferences, please follow these steps:
+The currently available list of ARC genres is:

 Remember, if you’ve opted into the ARC program, you can expect emails from us about upcoming books looking for readers in those genres.
 If a book doesn’t interest you, just ignore the email and you won’t be bothered about that particular book again.
 However, if you do sign up for that book and are selected, you will receive important additional emails about that book so please make sure to read them.